bbopt/HyperNOMAD/docs/installation/prerequisites.rst

 ***************************

-In order to run HYPERNOMAD correctly, please make sure to have:
+In order to run hyperNOMAD correctly, please make sure to have:

 * Python > 3.6
 * PyTorch_.